FanatiQS/VerbalEyes-Scroll-Controller/doc/implementing.md

 void verbaleyes_log(const char* msg, size_t len)
 ```
 * Logs messages about what is going on and is the only way to know that is going wrong when something happens.
-* The message is a null terminated character array that can include any character sent to the configuration through the `updateConfig` function.
+* The message is a null terminated character array that can include any character sent to the configuration through the `verbaleyes_configure` function.
 * The `len` arguments is not required to be used.
 * Messages do not always end with newline, so if something like printf is used that buffers messages up to newlines, it needs to be flushed for some messages to not be very delayed, like progress bars and configuration.